AYA SOFYA

 Making drawings of the revetment surfaces became the paradigm that would help provide discernment and a sense of familiarity with their curious symbolic subjectivities.
 Many hours on location were expended drawing stone patterns within the hushed intensity of Aya Sofia.
 It was back in Elsah however where I truly valued the making of these linear studies, and it was impossible to ignore substantial associations with them for transforming a painting’s content.
 But how could such compelling sketches, made in an arid, stony, and ancient region of a topographic culture be translated among humid waves of grain and the silty riverbanks of America’s Midwest?

-A memory of the call to prayer which I had heard so many times in Istanbul became one of the mantras that prompted the making of drawings from the original stone surfaces, then to be eventually transfigured through small paintings on panel.
+A memory of the call to prayer which I had heard so many times in Istanbul became one of the mantras that prompted the making of drawings from the original stone surfaces, then to be transfigured through small paintings on panel.
 These were followed by larger formats, metamorphosing on canvas a subject matter far less geologic and closer to home.
-The innumerable and diverse possibilities for sanctioning content through a book-match continues to sustain wonder, to be realized here in the Alton-Illinois studio, just as plausibly as within the telling hollows of Aya Sofia.
+Innumerable and diverse possibilities for sanctioning content through a book-match continue to sustain wonder, to be realized here in the Alton-Illinois studio, just as plausibly as within the hollows of Aya Sofia.